Joshua-Yu/gragstack/README.md

 ---

-Please star RAGGStack.
+Please star GRAGStack.
 More udpates are to come, and you're invited to contribute too! 🌐📚🤖🚀